 PLAR complements transfer credit as a means for students to gain academic credit for prior learning.
-The UCW PLAR Review Team includes UCW staff and faculty, as well as participation from external reviewers experienced in relation to PLAR (as required), respectively for local, national, and international students.
+The UCW PLAR Review Team includes UCW staff and faculty, as well as participation from external reviewers experienced with PLAR evaluation (as required), respectively for local, national, and international students.